Technology-for-the-Poorest-Billion/2024-ideabatic-smirk/www/Daniel/Strap_Research.md

 * Carry the weight of the Miniature Smile >2kg
 * Not significantly increase weight of Smile
   * Should not weigth more than the current backpack design for the larger Smile
-* Provide option for shoulder carrying
+* Provide option for single-shoulder carrying
 * Have ability to fit larger Smile by same attatchments

 Would be challenging to fulfill: